-Stress, one of the most common eczema triggers, can be much more difficult to manage because you may not even realize that you’re stressed or are unable to regulate the source of the stress.
+Stress, one of the most common eczema triggers, can be more difficult to manage because you may be unable to regulate your source of stress, or you may not know that you’re stressed.
 This is especially true when it’s caused by work, family, or other everyday situations that feel out of your control.
-But understanding the cause of your stress and how it’s related to your eczema can help you learn how to manage it and keep it from causing outbreaks.

 Eczema can have several root causes.
 In some people, eczema stems from a genetic mutation that affects your body’s ability to make a skin protein called filaggrin.
 Without enough of this protein, your skin can get dry easily.
 This makes you more susceptible to skin irritation and outbreaks.
 You can also get eczema from allergic reactions.